Leadership in Human Service Administration (MA)

 In the program, students learn to analyze organizational problems from multiple perspectives and to develop, motivate, and empower teams.
 Courses are designed to give students knowledge frameworks from which to operate, to encourage habits of reflection and analysis, and to develop the skills and attitudes that will enable them to be outstanding leaders.
 A required, supervised 150-hour field experience provides additional opportunities to consider issues from a variety of perspectives.
 For more information, check out the Leadership in Human Service Administration Student Handbook (adobe pdf format).

 - Semester Hours Required

 1 1/2 to 2 years (full time), 2 1/2 to 5 years (part time)

 Days, evenings, summers, and interims

-Part time: 9; full time: 3; 9 students graduate each year
+Full time: 9; Part time: 3; 7 students graduate each year

 Admissions is coordinated through the Graduate Admissions Office, which offers information, step-by-step directions, and a downloadable application.
-Admissions are ongoing; applications should be submitted three months prior to the student’s first semester.
+Admissions are ongoing; applications should be submitted two to three months prior to the student’s first semester.

-Additional information on the Leadership in Human Service Program.
+For additional information click on the Leadership in Human Service Program.